Oceanusity/awesome-gnns-on-large-scale-graphs/README.md

-# Awesome papers for large-scale graphs
+# Awesome gnn on large-scale graphs

-Papers about methods or neural networks for large-scale graphs.
-Aiming to solve the memory bottleneck problem for the large-scale graphs, many training strategies such as node-wise, layer-wise and subgraph sampling are widely explored.
-In addition, there are also some works designing specific neural networks to solve this problem.
+Papers about methods or graph neural networks (GNNs) on large-scale graphs.
+Aiming to solve the memory bottleneck problem of GNNs on large-scale graphs, many training strategies such as node-wise, layer-wise, and subgraph sampling are widely explored.
+In addition, there are also some works designing specific GNNs to solve this problem.

 **Welcome to submit a pull request to add more awesome papers.**